mgol/check-dependencies/README.md

 #### packageDir

-Path to the directory containing `package.json` or `bower.json`.
+Path to the directory containing `package.json`.

 Type: `string`

-Default: the closest directory containing `package.json` or `bower.json` (depending on `packageManager` specified) when going up the tree, starting from the current one
+Default: the closest directory containing `package.json` when going up the tree, starting from the current one

 #### onlySpecified

-Ensures all installed dependencies are specified in `package.json` or `bower.json`.
+Ensures all installed dependencies are specified in `package.json`.

 NOTE: Don't use this option with npm 3.0.0 or newer as it deduplicates the file dependency tree by default so `check-dependencies` will think many modules are excessive whereas in fact they will not.